 As part of its meeting operations, the Organization is obligated on long-term agreements for hotel rooms and meeting space.
 The Organization is contingently liable for a portion of these costs upon cancellation of the event and/or unsold rooms.
-As of the date of the audit report, the Organization has converted one event to a virtual environment rather than in person, and is in the process of cancelling the reception to be held in September due to COVID-19, any refunds on deposits made for these future events has yet to be determined.
+The effect of COVID-19 on future events and related obligations on future meeting space is yet to be determined.